dockur/windows-arm/readme.md

     -  ./example:/oem
   ```

-  The example folder `./example` will be copied to `C:\OEM` and the containing `install.bat` will be executed during the last step of the automatic installation.
+  The example folder `./example` will be copied to `C:\OEM` and the `install.bat` file inside that folder will be executed during the last step of the automatic installation.

 ### How do I perform a manual installation?

   It's recommended to stick to the automatic installation, as it adjusts various settings to prevent common issues when running Windows inside a virtual environment.

-  However, if you insist on performing the installation manually at your own risk, add the following environment variable to your compose file:
+  However, if you insist on performing the installation manually (at your own risk), add the following environment variable to your compose file:

   ```yaml
   environment: